-(The following is a guest post from Val Harrison, The Practically Speaking MOM, author & homeschool mom.
+Planning for the Future by Building Integrity is written by Val Harrison, The Practically Speaking MOM, author & homeschool mom.
 Check out my interview with Val on Work Ethic at the Ultimate Homeschool Podcast Network).

 As a mom, I know that I want my kids to have strong integrity –

 - that they would do the right thing no matter who is or isn’t watching,

 - that they would be committed to speaking truth even under pressure,

 - that they would choose the right thing even if it contradicts what they feel like doing.